 Seriously, the #1 comment I get: “But, you look so calm!” to which I always reply, “Well, of course I’m calm right now.
 They aren’t with me!”
 Then everyone giggles at my little joke, and the conversation continues.

-Calm?
+CALM.
 Well, I guess I do look calm at an adult gathering.
 But who doesn’t?
 I mean, who comes to an adult gathering looking stressed out and frazzled?
 So I still really don’t understand why people say that to me.
 My kids aren’t with me, so yes I am calm at an adult gathering.
-Big whoop.
-But people who know me will shake their heads and say, "No...you are ALWAYS calm, even with all the kids around you.
+But people who know me will shake their heads and tell me, “No, you are always calm, even with all your kids around you.
 You are just that way.”

 And I’m sorry, but I think that’s unfair.
-Any child under the age of three (or four) can be tired and cranky and have a meltdown in line at the grocery store.
+Any child under the age of three or four can be tired and cranky and have a meltdown in line at the grocery store.
 My children are no exception to this.
 And if moms of 2 or 3 children can get tired, stressed out and irritable due to the demands of motherhood, then why not a mother of 9?
 Can’t we moms-of-many have bad moments, too?
-Aren't we allowed that?
+Why aren’t we allowed that, without judgement?
 Where’s my look of sympathy when my kid is having a meltdown?
 I’m telling you, I don’t get that.
 I get the opposite.